|Location:||Shorncliffe, Queensland, Australia|

 Rebuilt, restored, renewed: CUTEK® Wood Preservative protects iconic Council project

 An icon of the South-East Queensland shoreline, the Shorncliffe pier was rebuilt in 2016 after the original boardwalk suffered significant decay from marine borers and termites.
 Restored and beloved, the Shorncliffe Pier once again became a centrepiece of the north Brisbane coastline.
-However, over time, the coating on the Spotted Gum timber began to break down.
+However, over time, the coating on the Spotted Gum wood began to break down.
 Most alarming for the Council was that the Pier became slippery when wet and the original coating had become black and tacky and would leave a stain on visitor’s shoes and clothing.
-A revision of the timber protection was required.
+A revision of the wood protection was required.
 Key considerations were slip rating, long-term wood protection against the harsh coastal climate, environmental impacts of removing the previous coating and ease of maintenance.

-At CUTEK®, we are committed to providing expert advice on how to provide the best timber protection for your next project.
+At CUTEK®, we are committed to providing expert advice on how to provide the best wood protection for your next project.
 No job is too big or small for our expertise and our team will provide excellent technical support and customer service.